docelic/terminfo/README.md

 ```

 If environment variable `ENV["TERMINFO"]` exists, it will be used as the terminfo
-file path instead of performing autodetection, and the term name will be read
+file path, and the term name will be read from the file.

-from the file.
+Otherwise, term value will be read from ENV["TERM"] and the terminfo file will

-Otherwise, autodetection of the terminal will be performed and the equivalent
+be searched in the above documented directories.

-terminfo file will be searched in the above documented directories.
+If TERMINFO and TERM are unsed, a built-in default of "xterm" is used.

 ## Terminfo data